gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 It is often allowed to switch to the ["main artifact name resolution"](#references-to-main-artifacts) by prefixing the path with a `:`, used usually to refer to constants.

-The semantics is best explained separately for the _diffent groups_ of argument positions.
+The semantics is best explained separately for the _different groups_ of argument positions.

 ### References in queries